moby/moby/docs/sources/terms/repository.rst

 Repository
 ==========

-A repository is a set of images ......
-FILLMEIN
+A repository is a named set of images